 The hypothalamic-pituitary-adrenal axis (HPA), referred to as the stress axis, plays a fundamental role in the body's response to stress stimuli - both psychological and physical.
 Its action has an adaptive character.
 The main objective of the HPA axis is to restore homoeostasis of the organism.
-This system coordinates and controls secretion of glucocorticosteroids from the adrenal cortex to blood.57
+This system coordinates and control secretion of glucocorticosteroids from the adrenal cortex to blood.57

-Dysregulation of the HPA axis is also said to be one of the possible causes for the occurrence of symptoms of depression.58 In terms of pathophysiology, depressive disorders resemble chronic stress.
-Dysregulation within the HPA axis is observed in 50-75% of patients with diagnosed depression.59 The following symptoms are diagnosed: increased concentration of glucocorticoids in plasma, urine and cerebrospinal fluid; changes in the daily profile of glucocorticoids
+Dysregulation of the hypothalamic-pituitary-adrenal axis is also said to be one of the possible causes for the occurrence of symptoms of depression.
+58 In terms of pathophysiology, depressive disorders resemble chronic stress.
+Dysregulation within the HPA axis is observed in 50% to 75% patients with diagnosed depression.
+59 The following symptoms are diagnosed: increase concentration of glucocorticoids in plasma, urine and cerebrospinal fluid, changes in the daily profile of glucocorticoids secretion with more frequent and longer periods of secretion, increased secretion of glucocorticoids in response to ACTH, an increase in the volume of hypophysis and adrenal glands.
+57 Dysregulation of the HPA axis is found significantly more often in patients with a greater number of episodes and a longer period of the disease.
+60